Zero-shot Emergent Robotic Behaviors using World Models

 • Combinatorial coverage gap for teleoperation.
 A demonstration-based system would need to observe not just obstacle-avoidant behaviors, but also the specific multi-skill transitions that resolve each failure mode (stuck states, contact misalignments, slips) across many environment configurations.
 The number of required demonstrations scales roughly with the number of skills and their possible handoffs, making long-tail coverage prohibitive for a demonstration-based approach.

 • Constraint-driven compositionality.
 Because each arm has limited reach and different affordances, the optimal strategy is often a structured composition: use the stick for non-prehensile repositioning and clearance, then hand off to the gripper for lifting.
-The crucial point is that these compositions must be inferred from state and constraints, not learnt from a fixed library of end-to-end demonstrations that explicitly includes those compositions.
+These compositions must be inferred from state and constraints at test time, not learnt from a fixed library of end-to-end demonstrations that explicitly includes those compositions.

 • Self-correction via replanning under execution error.
 Realistic manipulation induces stochasticity (contact uncertainty, slip, inadvertent pushes).
 A successful system must detect when execution diverges from the plan and reassign control to the appropriate skill (for example, return to the stick when the object is displaced), repeatedly if necessary, until the goal becomes reliably achievable.
-Such error-correcting behavior becomes prohibitively expensive to cover using demonstration data.
+This error-correcting behavior becomes prohibitively expensive to cover using demonstration data, but emerges naturally from test-time reasoning.

 Overall, our emphasis was not merely on the complexity of the task, but on demonstrating that skill-specific world models plus planning enable one-shot, constraint-aware composition and self-correction at test time, without needing the system to learn the full behavior from end-to-end demonstrations.